 Associate Director of Development and Alumni Relations

 The George Mason University, School of Business invites applications for the position of Associate Director of Development and Alumni Relations.
-The Associate Director of Development and Alumni Relations will plan and implement a variety of strategies to raise funds from major donors and secure significant philanthropic support for School of Business priorities.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 About the School of Business:

 Dedicated to excellence in research and teaching, the School of Business educates future business leaders through world-class, innovative academic programs and strategic business partnerships.
 Ranked among the top 100 undergraduate business school programs and top 50 part-time MBA programs by the U.S. News and World Report, the School of Business is accredited in both business and accounting by the Association to Advance Collegiate Schools of Business (AACSB) International.
 Faculty are deeply engaged in the regional, national, and international business communities; and their academic expertise combined with real-world experience provides a bridge in the classroom from academic theory to business practice.
 The school is evolving to become more interdisciplinary, more connected, and more diverse.